aquemy/YASSG/blog/2021-02-03-correlation-is-not-causation-limits.md

     We will not talk about Spearman's rank correlation despite most remarks applies.

-# Null correlation does not exclude causation
+# Zero correlation does not exclude causation

 > Does the absence of correlation exclude causation?